What are scenario-based interview questions?

 Employers ask them to reflect the job role’s challenges and responsibilities.
 They create realistic scenarios you will face in the workplace.

 But when do interviewers ask scenario-based questions?
-While it varies, interviewers tend to assess you on your skills and suitability for the role first, before moving on to this assessment based on hypothetical situations.
+While it varies, interviewers tend to assess you on your relevant skills and suitability for the role first, before moving on to this assessment based on hypothetical situations.

 Scenario-based interviews also help show whether candidates have the soft skills necessary to do well at work.